-Please review the resources and opportunities listed below, and contact the Career Services and Professional Development Center for more information.
+Please review the resources and opportunities listed below, and contact the Career Services and Professional Development Office for more information.

 A Message from Assistant Dean Henley